josephsl/wintenApps/readme.md

 * Tabs such as "forecast" and "maps" are recognized as proper tabs (patch by Derek Riemer).
 * when reading a forecast, use the left and right arrows to move between items.
 Use the up and down arrows to read the individual items.
 For example, pressing the right arrow might report "Monday: 79 degrees, partly cloudy, ..." pressing the down arrow will say "Monday" Then pressing it again will read the next item (Like the temperature).
 This currently works for daily and hourly forecasts.

-## Windows Defender Security Center

-* Button labels are now announced.
-* Windows Defender Security Center (universal app) is included in build 14986 and later and support for this app from this add-on is subject to change.

 [1]: https://addons.nvda-project.org/files/get.php?file=w10